Leyla McCalla is a New Orleans Haitian Creole singer-songwriter who is one of the great American voices.

 The album is actually about Radio Haiti, an independent radio station that broadcast in Kreyòl and spoke loudly against the corruption and violence of political elites, until it was silenced.
 The project grew out of a Duke University theater commission.

 The music is striking.
-She sounds American Folk, she sounds Haitian Creole, she sounds Rock, she sounds Classical, she sounds Afrobeat.
+She sounds American folk, she sounds Haitian Creole, she sounds rock, she sounds classical, she sounds afrobeats.
 Throughout Leyla delivers layers of Caribbean calm that is very Haitian and Lesser Antilles Creole.
-You hear lots of Caribbean rhythms, but they are slightly different from what you hear in Cuba, the Dominican Republic, Puerto Rico or Colombia.
+You hear lots of Caribbean rhythms, but they are slightly different from what you hear in Cuba, Puerto Rico or Colombia.
 It’s more Dahomey and less Yoruba.
 She sings some serious lullabies.

 One of the surprising things is how American she sounds.
 You hear traditional American Folk music because much of it comes from the African Diaspora.
 And Haiti is one of the taproots of African American culture.
 In 1810, half the population of New Orleans was Haitian Diaspora.
 This is who we are.